 - 2.2.
 Given our current financial position, our priorities and responsibilities and as Asset Management Plans are developed, it is probable that capital needs will be identified that exceed resources available thus necessitating a more transparent and robust process to inform Members during the development of the MTFS. - 2.3.
 The capital bid process has been incorporated into the service and financial planning process to provide a holistic approach.
 The capital bid element of the process has been designed to ensure consistency, objectivity, equity and transparency to the prioritisation and allocation of capital funding, while ensuring maximum value for money. - 2.4.
-A summary of the process is identified below: - Service identifies a budget requirement and consults with the Finance and Procurement Team. - Service requests funding by completing and submitting a funding bid form. - Service completes a funding bid financial profile form and submits this with their bid. - Service completes a funding bid assessment form and submits this with their bid. - The Finance and Procurement Team reviews all bids and assessments and requests clarification where required. - The Finance and Procurement Team reviews bids using the assessment criteria and ensure the bids are included in the relevant service and financial planning submission. - Leadership Team review all service and financial planning submissions and before recommending the allocation of funding either through a Cabinet Report or through the MTFS. - Finance and Procurement monitor funding allocations and spend, reporting to Leadership Team as part of Money Matters Reports. - Service completes work / project outlined within the bid and undertakes a review (i.e. post-project review) within 6 months of work being completed, providing this to Finance and Procurement to include in a report to Leadership Team.
+A summary of the process is identified below: - Service identifies a budget requirement and consults with the Finance and Procurement Team. - Service requests funding by completing and submitting a funding bid form. - Service completes a funding bid financial profile form and submits this with their bid. - Service completes a funding bid assessment form and submits this with their bid. - The Finance and Procurement Team reviews all bids and assessments and requests clarification where required. - The Finance and Procurement Team reviews bids using the assessment criteria and ensure the bids are included in the relevant service and financial planning submission. - Leadership Team review all service and financial planning submissions and ongoing capital investment needs identified in the 25 year capital investment model before recommending the allocation of funding either through a Cabinet Report or through the MTFS. - Finance and Procurement monitor funding allocations and spend, reporting to Leadership Team as part of Money Matters Reports. - Where the project budget or annual allocation is £500,000 or more, a review of performance is not already separately monitored, and the service completes work / project outlined within the bid, the service will undertake a review (i.e. post-project review) within 6 months of work being completed, providing this to Finance and Procurement to include in a report to Leadership Team.